 Thus we ought to remain open to the possibility of God guiding directly, whilst not expecting, demanding or seeking that he will do so.
 And we need to make sure that any claims to such guidance are carefully tested and confirmed, which is the responsibility of church leaders.
 So please don’t get hung up about the need for a particular personal experience before entering full-time ministry.

 The Admissibility of Your Personal Ambition

 Very often Christians can have the assumption that their own desires and longings are dangerous and untrustworthy.
-Deep down they suspect that God is a kind of divine kill-joy who will want us to do what we don't want to do, almost like a heavenly PE teacher forcing us to do cross country in the snow.
+Deep down they suspect that God is a kind of divine kill-joy who will want us to do what we don’t want to do, almost like a heavenly PE teacher forcing us to do cross country in the snow.
 We have a suspicion that our desires and ambitions are bound to be sinful and self-serving, and therefore the safest option is to do the opposite!

 The desire for status

 Church leaders and Bible teachers can be held in great respect.
 Sadly men have gone into Christian ministry because it provides them with an opportunity to gain power and status that they would not be likely to enjoy outside of the church.